srithon/BrightnessControl/README.md

 You can reload the configuration without restarting the daemon by running `brightness_control config --reload` as shown above.

 If the file cannot be parsed, the client will print out the error.

-All available options are documented in the template

 ## Keybinding
 All of these commands can be bound to keybindings for ease-of-use.